marq24/ha-goecharger-api2/README.md

-# Home Assistant Integration 'go-eCharger APIv2 Connect'
+# Home Assistant Integration 'go-eCharger & go-eController [via APIv2]'

 ![logo](https://github.com/marq24/ha-goecharger-api2/raw/main/logo.png)

-Support for all go-eCharger Wallboxes supporting the APIv2 - __of course__ the APIv2 have to be enabled via the go-eCharger mobile app, __before__ you can use this integration [[see instructions](#enable-http-api-v2-in-go-echarger-app)].
+Support for all go-eCharger Wallboxes & go-eController's supporting the APIv2 - __of course__ the APIv2 have to be enabled via the go-e mobile app, __before__ you can use this integration [[see instructions](#enable-http-api-v2-in-go-echarger-app)].

 __Please note__, _that this integration is not official and not supported by the go-e development team.
 I am not affiliated with go-e.com in any way.
 This integration is based on the go-e API and the go-e API documentation._

 [![hacs_badge][hacsbadge]][hacs] [![github][ghsbadge]][ghs] [![BuyMeCoffee][buymecoffeebadge]][buymecoffee] [![PayPal][paypalbadge]][paypal] [![hainstall][hainstallbadge]][hainstall]

-## latest successfully testes go-eCharger Firmware Version: 56.2
+## latest successfully testes go-eCharger Firmware Version: 56.2 / go-eController Firmware Version: ???

 The latest go-eCharger firmware 56.8 have not been fully tested with this integration (yet) - So if you have issues with this integration after you updated your go-eCharger firmware higher than 56.2 - as [reported here: #11](https://github.com/marq24/ha-goecharger-api2/issues/11) - then please be so kind and downgrade the firmware again.
 TIA

 ## Main features

+### go-eCharger

  - __All documented fields__ [in the official go-eCharger GitHub repository](https://github.com/goecharger/go-eCharger-API-v2/blob/main/apikeys-en.md) are supported by this integration (with very few exceptions) [[see list of currently not handled API keys](#list-of-currently-not-handled-api-keys-27172)]
  - Support for 'PV surplus charging' (PV-Überschuss Laden) __without additional hardware__ - no need to pay for evcc.
 In order to use this feature a small additional manual setup process is required [[details can be found below](#enable-pv-surplus-charging-via-ha-automation)]
  - For all go-eCharger (status) fields that support a numeric status code, this code is available as separate sensor